twilio-labs/function-templates/verify-check/README.md

-# Twilio Verify - Start Verification
+# Twilio Verify - Check Verification

-This Function shows you how to send a verification token for [Twilio Verify](https://www.twilio.com/docs/verify/api/verification).
+This Function shows you how to check a verification token for [Twilio Verify](https://www.twilio.com/docs/verify/api/verification-check).

 ## Pre-requisites